 The current pulses affect the plant cell membranes and the surface of the nematode virus, thus disrupting and destroying the root nodule system and the nematode virus membrane.
 This method is applied after the infected plants have been harvested.
-Table 1 and Figures 2, 3, 4 and 5 summarize the results of experimental studies on pulsed current discharge treatment of diseased tomato and cucumber plants.
+Table 1 and Figures 1, 2, 3 and 4 summarize the results of experimental studies on pulsed current discharge treatment of diseased tomato and cucumber plants.

-Fig. 3.
-Correlation graph of the level of neutralization with the level of injury of resources (Kr), pulse discharge frequency, capacity, energy content); to determine and justify the parameters of treatment with electric pulse discharge; to study the anatomo-biophysical and morphological parameters of treatment with electric pulse discharge.
-To study the anatomo-biophysical and morphological parameters of treatment with electric pulsed discharges.
-To study the anatomo-biophysical and morphological parameters; To study the anatomo-biophysical and morphological parameters of electric pulse discharge.
-Correlation between the level of damage and the level of neutralization is shown in this graph, i.e. in Figure 3, based on the table
+Fig. 2.
+Correlation graph of the level of neutralization with the level of injury of resources (Kr), pulse discharge frequency, capacity, energy content); to determine and justify the parameters of treatment with electric pulse discharge; to study the anatomo-biophysical and morphological parameters of treatment with electric pulse discharge To study the anatomo-biophysical and morphological parameters of treatment with electric pulsed discharges.
+To study the anatomo-biophysical and morphological parameters; To study the anatomo-biophysical and the level of neutralization is shown in this graph, i.e. in Figure 2, based on the table